 Building Vocal Community

 No prior music knowledge is necessary for this interactive singing workshop, which is designed especially for people and communities who think that they can't (or shouldn't) sing.
-Singing is humanity's oldest form of "language," and all human beings are born with an innate capacity to sing.
-But many of us struggle to find our voices, often because of unhelpful messages we receive about singing from our families, churches, and culture.
+Singing is humanity's oldest form of communication.
+All human beings are born with an innate capacity to sing, but many people struggle to find their voice, often because of unhelpful messages they receive about singing from their families, churches, or from Western art culture in general.
 This workshop begins by unpacking some of those messages, and uses simple breathing and vocal exercises to help "non-singers" and seasoned singers alike to find their voices anew.
-We will build the skills to sing confidently in a group without the use of sheet music, learning songs from a variety of oral singing and folk singing traditions.
+We will build the skills to sing confidently in a group without the use of sheet music, and learn songs from a variety of different oral singing and folk singing traditions.

 Singing as Spiritual Practice

 St. Augustine of Hippo once said that those who sing their praises double them, because of the joy and the love that belongs to those who sing.
 Singing is one of humanity's oldest ways of communicating, and one of the most universal spiritual practices.
 As early as the fourth century, St. John Chrysostom laid out guidelines for the spiritual practice of singing in the context of Christian community, and it was something that everyone was meant to participate in!
 This course draws on these ancient guidelines, which describe five inner postures that give spiritual depth to our singing, no matter what our level of musical skill may be.
 Discover how singing in any context - religious or otherwise - can draw us into a deeper sense of connection with one another and with God.
 We will learn songs from a variety of participatory singing traditions, including African American spirituals, songs from Iona, Songs of Presence, Taizé chants, and Music That Makes Community.